 - Diagnose teeth and jaw or other dental-facial abnormalities.

-Orthodontists with little to no experience tend to make between $87830 and $137150 while the more experienced ones make over $221390 per year.
+Orthodontists with little to no experience tend to make between $72780 and $142470 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Orthodontist is to move to a higher paying state like CO.
-Right now, the highest paying states for Orthodontists are CO, MN, MS, TX and GA.
+One of the easiest ways to increase your salary as an Orthodontist is to move to a higher paying state like AR.
+Right now, the highest paying states for Orthodontists are AR, NE, NH, OR and VA.

-3 other factors that can increase your salary as An Orthodontist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Orthodontist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Orthodontists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Orthodontists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Pros and Cons